xbledsoe/NeuroimaGene/README.md

 ## Using the resource

 ### Accessing the resource
-The NeuroimaGENE resource can be accessed here on github.
-The directory is titled NeuroimaGENE_resource.
-Inside are a few files with the resource being NeuroimaGENE.txt.gz.
-This gzipped file contains the bonferroni significant associations between GReX and NIDPs according to each of 19 different tissue specific JTI models trained in GTEx data.
+The full neuroimaGene resource consists of commandline interface located here on Github as well as a SQL database containing the associations which are the heart of the project.

 ### Basic command line usage
-Having downloaded the datafile, it is possible to query the NeuroimaGENE for NIDPs associated with GReX for a gene of interest through the following command.
-The text to change is in all caps ("GENE_1" and "OUTPUT_PATH/FILE").
-The training_model pattern is to ensure that the header is included in the output file.
+Having downloaded the NeuroimaGene SQL database, the commandline tool, hosted here on github, is designed to enable the user end functionality.
+The scripts in this repository allow the user to query the NeuroimaGENE for NIDPs associated with GReX for one or more genes of interest through the commands detailed below.
+The output from the commands will return a txt file with the following data:

-	      zcat NeuroimaGENE.txt.gz | grep -w 'training_model\|GENE_1' > OUTPUT_PATH/FILE.txt

-The command above will generate an output file detailing the associations.
-The contents are as follows

 	gene: the Ensmble Gene ID
 	gene_name: the HUGO gene name
+	gwas_phenotype: the Neuroimaging Derived Phenotype as detailed by the UKB neuroimaging GWAS
-	zscore: The normalized effect size across all tested GRex-NIDP-tissue associations (most appropriate for comparison)
+	zscore: The normalized effect size of GReX on the NIDP (most appropriate for comparison)
 	effect_size: the raw value of the predicted effect size
-	gwas_phenotype: the Neuroimaging Derived Phenotype as detailed by the UKB neuroimaging GWAS
-	training_model: the JTI-enriched tissue specific eQTL model in which the association is found
+ 	training_model: the JTI-enriched tissue specific model in which the association is found
+	atl_bhpval: the atlas-specific benjamini-hochberg false-discovery rate corrected association p-value or
+ 	atl_bfpval: the atlas-specific bonferroni corrected p-value or
-	bhpval: the benjamini-hochberg false-discovery rate corrected association pvalue
+     	mod_bhpval: the modality-specific benjamini-hochberg false-discovery rate corrected association p-value or
+ 	mod_bfpval: the modality-specific bonferroni corrected p-value or
+     	pvalue: the nominal, uncorrected association p-value

 NIDP details can be found [here](https://www.fmrib.ox.ac.uk/ukbiobank/) and [here](https://www.fmrib.ox.ac.uk/ukbiobank/gwaspaper/index.html)

 ### Analytic Tools and built-in NIDP prioritization

-Included in the NeuroimaGENE directory is a commandline tool for analysis of multiple genes (get_nidps.sh).
+Included in the NeuroimaGene repository is a commandline tool for analysis of multiple genes (get_nidps.sh).
 This program takes as input a file of genes (HUGO gene names or ensembl id's).
 The script generates .txt files containing the NIDPs implicated by the provided list of genes as well as graphs providing visual representations of the association data.

 This script and the data it generates are designed to identify instances in which dysexpression of multiple genes of interest converge upon related neurologic aspects.
 For example, one might expect multiple genes associated with distractiability to converge upon the executive network of the brain.
 Running get_nidps.sh on a set of genes associated with distractability will display the set of NIDPs predicted to be most different from baseline in the presence of altered expression of the input genes.
 The text file will indicate the number and identity of trait-associated genes associated with each NIDP.
 It will also detail the number and identity of the training models in which these associations were found to be significant (according to the provided multiple testing threshold).